handav/heroku-buildpack-timidity-cedar-14/README.md

-Thanks to the creator and contributors of the original [heroku-buildpack-image-magick](https://github.com/mcollina/heroku-buildpack-imagemagick) for many of the ideas used here
+Thanks to the creator and contributors of the original [heroku-buildpack-image-magick](https://github.com/mcollina/heroku-buildpack-imagemagick) for many of the ideas used here and [ello's heroku-buildpack-imagemagick-cedar-14](https://github.com/ello/heroku-buildpack-imagemagick-cedar-14) from which this is forked.

-## Contributing to heroku-buildpack-imagemagick-cedar-14
+## Contributing to heroku-buildpack-timidity-cedar-14

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet